jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The Utopia Battles
 Norman’s Level 2 Keyword Powers also affect himself.

-Note: Dark Avengers, Dark X-Men does not give your (Avengers) and (X-Men) characters the (HAMMER) team affiliation
+Note: Dark Avengers, Dark X-Men does not give your (Avengers) and (X-Men) characters the (H.A.M.M.E.R.) team affiliation

 # Nova Corps
 Set: Galactic Guardians